davidrpugh/jupytercon-2020-talk/PITCHME.md

 @ul[spaced]
 * Automate environment build with Bash script.
-* Each of your projects should have separate Conda environment.
+* Each of your projects should have separate Conda (+pip) environment.
-* Create custom Jupyter kernels for project Conda environments.
+* Create custom Jupyter kernels for project Conda (+pip) environments.
 @ulend
 @snapend